Uthman (name)

-Uthman (عُثمَانُ), also spelled Othman, is a male Arabic given name with the general meaning of "wise, most powerful, intuitive, dragon cub".
+Uthman (عُثمَانُ), also spelled Othman, is a male Arabic given name with the literal meaning of a young bustard, serpent, or dragon.
 It is popular as a male given name among Muslims.
 It is also transliterated as Osman or Usman, particularly when the name occurs in languages which either have no /θ/ sound or where the character ⟨ﺙ⟩ is pronounced differently, such as Persian, Bosnian, Turkish, and Urdu, as well as some Arabic dialects.